phamhung1701/hubs/README.md

 Then visit https://hubs.local:8080 (note: HTTPS is required, you'll need to accept the warning for the self-signed SSL certificate)

 > Note: When running the Hubs client locally, you will still connect to the development versions of the [reticulum](https://github.com/Hubs-Foundation/reticulum) server.
 This server does not allow being accessed outside of localhost.
 If you want to host your own Hubs servers, please check out [Hubs Community Edition](https://github.com/Hubs-Foundation/hubs-cloud/tree/master/community-edition).
+To run entirely offline with your own backend, follow the steps in [Running Hubs against a local Reticulum](./doc/local-reticulum.md).

 ## Contributing